FAQ: Questions Asked Frequently: More on characterizing and approximating

 \subsubsection{Relation to $L$-star size}

-Before proving our main result for this section, we analyze how the $\faq$-width $\faqw(\varphi)$ is related to the notion of width that was defined in Durant and Mengel \cite{DBLP:conf/icdt/DurandM13} for dealing with the $\scq$ problem.
-Durant and Mengel \cite{DBLP:conf/icdt/DurandM13} introduced the notion of {\em $L$-star size} of a hypergraph to characterize the complexity of counting solutions to conjunctive queries.
+Before proving our main result for this section, we analyze how the $\faq$-width $\faqw(\varphi)$ is related to the notion of width that was defined in Durand and Mengel \cite{DBLP:conf/icdt/DurandM13,DBLP:journals/jcss/DurandM14} for dealing with the $\scq$ problem.
+Durand and Mengel \cite{DBLP:conf/icdt/DurandM13,DBLP:journals/jcss/DurandM14} introduced the notion of {\em $L$-star size} of a hypergraph to characterize the complexity of counting solutions to conjunctive queries.